 With that concluded it was soon our last day and we spent this packing and doing those 1000 things which should have been done long ago.
 By 04H30 on Tuesday 2nd of February we were in sight of the Cape Coast and by 07H00 we were alongside.
 It was over.
 The Yugoslavian passenger liner, Adriana was sitting in the corner of the harbour while the German research vessel, Meteor was in the process of swapping scientific staff around, it made a nice change from the empty harbour that we had left behind so long ago.

 I spent the rest of the day visiting the book shops in Cape Town and the V&A waterfront where the very immaculate schooner Aquarius was moored.
 The Maritime Museum had also added a General Botha exhibition to its collection and that is really worth seeing.
 After all that, it was time to come home.

 The new RMS and the stern of the old RMS

 I know many people were sad to get off, many were already inquiring about the next Tristan cruise.
-Personally I would like to do the voyage again, It is a nice length with an interesting destination in the middle.
+Personally I would have loved to have sailed on her.
 The ship is lovely, the crew exceptional and the experience is one not to be forgotten.
 A word of warning though, the weather in that part of the world is very changeable, take raingear and warm clothing, the conditions for landing are hazardous and should not be attempted unless you are reasonably sure footed and fit.

 The original RMS St Helena.